l1997i/DurLAR/README.md

 ### Usage of the downloading script

-Once you have completed either of the forms above, the download script and instruction will be showed on the end page **automatically**.
+Once you have completed either of the forms above, the download script and instructions will be shown on the end page **automatically**.
 You will be able to download the DurLAR dataset using the **command line** (run in the Ubuntu Terminal).
-For the first time, it’s very likely that you need to make the durlar_download file executable, using follow command,
+For the first time, you likely need to make the `durlar_download` file executable, using follow command,

 ``` bash
 chmod +x durlar_download